1999gauravgupta/Drowsiness-Detection-and-Monitoring-System/README.md

 ## Team
 We are a group of 5 people working together to solve this problem in an economically feasible manner.
 - Vineet Jha: Team Leader and Manager
-- Gaurav Gupta: Lead Machine Learning Engineer and Database Administrator and Analytics Head
+- Gaurav Gupta: Computer Vision Engineer
-- Rishabh Sharma: Lead Frontend Engineer
+- Rishabh Sharma: Frontend Engineer
-- Deepak Malik: Lead Backend Engineer
+- Deepak Malik: Backend Engineer

 ## Versions
 The work on this project is still ongoing and till far these versions have been released: